JeanMertz/chruby-fish/README.md

 source /usr/local/share/chruby/auto.fish
 ```

+Homebrew uses different paths for Intel and Apple Silicon based Macs, you should configure your `config.fish` file accordingly.
+More about it [here][brew path documentation]

 If you use a custom install location for chruby, use the
 [`CHRUBY_ROOT` variable][chruby_root] to point in the right direction.